NethyC/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists cd parent directory boot
+script that copies all html files to parent directory